-Dazzling double feature: How aurora and light pillars formed over Fairbanks Friday
+Dazzling double feature: How aurora and light pillars formed over Fairbanks on Friday

 Aurora emerge

-While I was photographing light pillars adjacent to a UHaul storage facility, I noticed a band of aurora becoming increasingly bright overhead.
-The colors weren’t overly vibrant yet, but I betted on its appearance signifying a more dramatic show to come.
+While I was photographing light pillars adjacent to a U-Haul storage facility, I noticed a band of aurora becoming increasingly bright overhead.
+The colors weren’t overly vibrant yet, but I bet on its appearance signifying a more dramatic show to come.
 I decided to drive west of Fairbanks to escape terrain-induced snow showers in the Tanana valley.

-Much like my friend and I had done earlier in the week, we set up shop in the town of Ester, about twenty minutes west of Fairbanks, where we took advantage of clear skies brightened only by the aurora and a waxing crescent moon.
+Much like my friend and I had done earlier in the week, we set up shop in the town of Ester, about 20 minutes west of Fairbanks, where we took advantage of clear skies brightened only by the aurora and a waxing crescent moon.
 The show was fun to watch, but it paled in comparison to what would arrive just 20 hours later.

-On Friday night, a spurt of swiftly-moving solar wind hit earth’s magnetic field, or magnetosphere.
-The solar wind, which carries high-energy particles from the surface of the sun outwards into space, can interact with the magnetosphere to induce epic displays of the northern and southern lights.
+On Friday night, a spurt of swiftly moving solar wind hit earth’s magnetic field, or magnetosphere.
+The solar wind, which carries high-energy particles from the surface of the sun outward into space, can interact with the magnetosphere to induce epic displays of the northern and southern lights.
 The aurora are even more prominent around the time of the equinox thanks to something called the Russell-McPherron effect.

 I had planned my return flight from Alaska to maximize my chances of flying beneath the aurora, which coincided perfectly with the solar storm.
 Because the flight passed directly beneath the auroral oval, which had swollen south thanks to the arrival of an enhanced solar wind, I wasn’t just witnessing an emerald glow on the horizon — the aurora was dancing directly overhead.